mini-roostico/ddd/glossary.md

 - **Configuration**: a set of values that can be used to configure the generation.

 - **Exporter**: a domain entity which converts a ResolvedSuite into a given format.
-- **Result**: a domain entity that represents the result produced by an Exporter.
+- **Result**: a domain object that represents the result produced by an Exporter.
 - **Source**: a domain object that provides all the Suite's data.
 - **SuiteFactory**: a domain entity that creates a Suite from a Source.
 - **Module**: a library providing a set of Parameters and DefinedMacros.